JosefuMaeda/TixNova-Final/README.md

 To personalize the user experience, the system includes robust **user session handling** and **secure login authentication**.
 Once logged in, users have access to their own accounts, allowing for **personalized booking history tracking** so they can easily review their past movie choices and transactions.

 ###  Custom UI Design
 Built from the ground up to break away from traditional WinForms, TixNova+ boasts a **highly customized and modern aesthetic**.
-The application features **real-time search filtering** and utilizes **native Windows glass and acrylic effects** (`user32.dll`).
+The application features **real-time search filtering** and utilizes **native Windows glass and acrylic effects**.
 Designed to be **visually appealing and intuitive**, the system incorporates custom C# drawing classes to create dynamic elements like **glowing labels, rounded gradient buttons, and fading image buttons** to maximize user comfort and engagement.

 ---